Reese’s Peanut Butter Cup Poke Cake

 • Use my recipe for Gluten Free Chocolate Cake, following the instructions to bake it in a 9×13-inch cake pan.

-Reese's Peanut Butter Cup Poke Cake on a white plate
+Apiece of Reeses Peanut Butter Cup Poke Cake with a fork on a small white plate on top of a blue plaid cloth napkin.

 Reese’s Poke Cake